Best Business Schools for a Career in Marketing

 • The absence of data on median sign-on bonus makes it difficult to assess the full compensation package offered to Duke Fuqua graduates compared to other schools.

-• Similar to other schools without provided data on median performance bonus, it’s challenging to fully evaluate the compensation potential of Duke Fuqua graduates compared to other schools.
+• Without any data on median performance bonus, it’s challenging to fully evaluate the compensation potential of Duke Fuqua graduates compared to other schools.

 Observations and Inferences: